 For nearly 30 years, Chris worked at Stonehill Capital, where he helped grow the firm to over $3.5 billion in assets under management.
 Today, Chris enjoys applying his decades of experience sourcing and evaluating financial investments to identify new philanthropic investments for the Foundation.
 A proud alumnus of the University of Notre Dame, Chris serves as Board Chair of the University of Notre Dame’s Wilson Sheehan Lab for Economic Opportunities (LEO), which he helped develop.
 LEO matches top researchers with social sector leaders to identify the innovative, effective, and scalable programs and policies that help people move permanently out of poverty.
 Chris also serves on the boards of the Drexel Fund, which supports educational choice and innovation, St. Joseph High School in Trumbull, CT, and Five Points Center for the Arts in Torrington, CT.

 Lorraine, a CPA, serves on the Board of Trustees of St. Mary’s College, her alma mater.
 Lorraine is an avid volunteer as well as a former board member of the Mercy Learning Center, an organization providing literacy and life skills training to women living in low-income households or communities.
 Consummately curious, Lorraine enjoys connecting with, learning from, and guiding the dozens of leaders in which the Foundation invests.

-Chris and Lorraine have three children and one grandchild, for whom they are determined to leave the world better than they found it.
+Chris and Lorraine have three children and two grandchildren, for whom they are determined to leave the world better than they found it.